SIMITGROUP/CentralizeMariadbManager/README.md

 Introduction
 ============
-Manage many mariadb/mysql server is kind of hassle, and there is no high efficient web management tools to manage multiple mysql/mariadb server effectively.
-Especially DBA required to access all database servers via different cloud platform.
-This Repository introduce some database administration philosophy and provide some toolkit/guidance.
-It take lot of effort but it should working well.
+Manage many mariadb/mysql server is kind of hassle, if there is a few dba in your environment, there is no high efficient web management tools to manage multiple mysql/mariadb server effectively.
+Especially the DBA required to access all database servers via different cloud platform.
+To overcome this obstacle I'm write create this repository, it involve many server configuration, and some php programming.It take lot of effort, and a few server/VM to do that.
+But it should working well cause I did it.

 Goal
 ====
-1. DBA can centralize access all DB server via web interface
+1. Allow DBA centralize access all DB server via web interface
 2. DBA user centralized managed by LDAP
 3. Web session secure by single sign on technology
+4. We can suspend DBA, or change DBA password easily
+5. It is secure

 Requirements
 ============